Bot-JohnLemon/SafeScan/thesis.md

 - **Frontend Development:**
   - Design User Interface with Figma.
   - Use standard web technologies like HTML, CSS, and JavaScript.
-  - Apply web development frameworks or libraries like React or Angular to complete the user interface.
+  - Apply web development frameworks or libraries like React or Angular to complete the user interface and also use Firebase Database for the chat section.
     - React is very flexible.
     - Angular is more comprehensive.